 The update number 2004 has nothing to do with the year 2004 it is just the next number update after 1909.

-TeleComputers recommends NOT installing this update.
+TeleComputers recommends NOT installing the update numbered 2004.

 Windows 10’s update woes continue.

 Hot on the heels of a botched security patch that was retracted on Feb.
 15, Microsoft has announced that it’s already looking into problems with its Windows 10 update 2004, the next seasonal upgrade for the Windows 10 operating system.
 Read more here.

 If you get a popup suggesting it is time to install this MAJOR update – save yourself some heartache – and a tech support call.
 Request the update be delayed (update settings) – wait for as many days as possible to give them time to fix all these issues.